protocol/web3-dev-team/proposals/new-ipfs-gc.md

 ### What does success look like?
 Success, for Pinata, means that they can remove unpinned content with significant reduction in time that node is unavailable during GC.
 Best case is that this allows Pinata to perform GC without having to take a node offline, and with little or no impact to IPFS running on the node.

-Success also means that this functionality does not have a significant negative impact, such as consuming large amounts of storage space, or impairing the performance of operations outside of GC  This must be true for all usersA user should be able to remove only content that becomes un
+Success also means that this functionality does not have a significant negative impact, such as consuming such large amounts of storage space that it presents a problem to users, or impairing the performance of operations outside of GC.

 ### Counterpoints and pre-mortem
 If high performance GC results in reduced performance elsewhere, users not affected by GC performance issues will see this as a negative impact.
 The following areas could be negatively affected by the new GC, but hopefully none will be significant for any user